 Marigold flowers and long plantain branches adorn the doorway of a house.
-Family, friends and relatives gossip over a meal.
-Women pamper the soon to be bride applying tumeric paste on her body and decorating her hands with mehendi.
+Family, friends, and relatives gossip over a meal.
+Women pamper the soon to be bride applying turmeric paste on her body and decorating her hands with mehndi.
 The elders of the home ensure the care of every detail of the marriage ceremony.

 After rescue, girls stay at a shelter home for a season and wait for their release.
 When they are asked what they will do when they leave the safe but fettered environment of the shelter home, they say ‘ Maim shaadi karunga’ (I will get married ).
 Few decide to study or work elsewhere before deciding to marry.

 Eight girls who were part of Freedom Firm’s aftercare program were married in 2014.
 Each girl represented a different stage of restoration.
 Karishma* was Freedom Firm’s first rescue and stayed in the restoration program longer than other girls.
 She was 13 years old when she was rescued and grew increasingly independent in the following years, supporting herself and her sister.
 She married last year and is now pregnant with her first child.

 Raji*, an artisan at Ruhamah Designs married Shiva from the HIV positive network in Karnataka.
 Now she is expecting her first child.
 Maithali* moved to Surat after she was married and delivered her first baby this year.
 Sajini* who was rescued three times from Nagpur’s red-light area returned back to her family, married a Master’s graduate, and delivered a baby girl this year.
 Mallika*, rescued in Maharashtra and restored back to her family in West Bengal, was married last year.
 Kalpana* also from West Bengal married and delivered a baby girl this year.
 Maira* who married is now living in Coimbatore with her husband.
 Nazma, a Ruhamah Design's employee married last year and gave birth to a baby girl this March.